andreamussap/improve-the-docs/content/docs/api_management/flaredocs/analytics_config.md

 date: 2019-7-5

+description: >
-description: &gt; This topic describes how to update an API Gateway Analytics configuration (for example, the API Gateway Analytics port, database connection, and user credentials) before starting API Gateway Analytics.
+  This topic describes how to update an API Gateway Analytics configuration (for example, the API Gateway Analytics port, database connection, and user credentials) before starting API Gateway Analytics.
 You can use the `configureserver` script (recommended) to guide you through all the required steps, or you can use Policy Studio to configure the API Gateway Analytics configuration file.

 ---